 Loves to share her views on issues that everybody should be aware of.

-Whatever the reason behind it, this procedure which is requested by some pet owners prior to adopting a cat is something that many veterinarians are hesitant to perform for personal or legal reasons.
-There are many ongoing debates by each side about the positive and negative impact of declawing.
+Whatever the reason behind declawing your cat, this procedure which some cat owner request prior to adopting a cat is something that many veterinarians are hesitant to perform for personal or legal reasons.
+There are also many ongoing debates by each side about the positive and negative impact of declawing a cat.

 A study carried out in 2017 by The Journal of Feline Medicine and Surgery found that compared to non-declawed cats, the chances of back pain, aggression and barbering which is excessive licking of the hair along the back was 3 times higher in declawed cats.